dlbeswick/buzztrax-additive/README.md

 I.e. copy the build command that `make` generates and add `-Wa,-adhln`.

-Laster, Julien's functions were replaced by the same Cephes library functions translated to use vector intrinsics.
-These were found to perform just as fast.
+Ultimately, I replaced Julien's SSE function with functions from the Cephes library converted to use GCC's vectorisation feature, and I found that the performance was just as good.
+Cephes was also the source for Julien's functions.

 Disabling denormal floats gave a minor performance boost.